 Start with compound words, such as “rainbow” or “pancake”.
 Have the written words along with two pictures that will make up the new compound word.
 Have your child slide the two pictures together while saying the words to make the word.
 “Rain” + “bow” = Rainbow.

 Once your child understands the concept of blending with compound words, move to syllable blending.
 You can use the same strategy as you did before.
 Write words on paper and cut them apart into syllables.
 You can make the edges look like puzzle pieces.
-This is a good visual to help kids understand how syllable work together to make a whole word— just like puzzle pieces work together to make a picture.
-If you were going to blend the word “monster”, write the word on a piece of paper and then cut it apart leaving “mon” on one piece and “ster” on the the second piece.
+This is a good visual to help kids understand how syllables work together to make a whole word— just like puzzle pieces work together to make a picture.
+If you were going to blend the word “monster”, write the word on a piece of paper and then cut it apart leaving “mon” on one piece and “ster” on the second piece.

 Another fun syllable blending activity to use in a group is to line the kids up in a row, next whisper a syllable of a word to each child.
 Then each child says their syllable.
 Have each child say their syllables after each other, slowly at first, then speed up so that together they make a word.
 Fun!

 Blending words from phonemes.

 Once your child has mastered blending with syllables, you can begin blending words together at the sound level.
 Each sound in a word is called a phoneme.
 For example, the word “cat” is made up of the phonemes “c-a-t”.
 Remind your child that we are listening for sounds that we hear when we say the words, not letters used for spelling.